Accelerated Weathering Testing

 Ozone is destructive to both natural and synthetic rubber.
 Both rubber forms break down when exposed to ozone.
 That can seriously reduce a product’s service life unless treated accordingly.

-The ASTM D1149 directive outlines procedures for testing rubber products’ resistance degree.
+The ASTM D1149 directive outlines procedures for testing the resistance of rubber products.
 It is judged on cracks on rubber surfaces and rated according to magnitude and appearance.

 - Rubber deterioration and surface cracking test methods for indoor ozone